alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 ```

 Step 2: For each point, find the closest mean, and put that point in a cluster with that mean.
-For simplicity, we can use the [Euclidean metric][euclidean] to measure the distance between two points.
+We can use the [Euclidean metric][euclidean] to measure the distance between two points.
-(If you remember [Pythagoras' theorem][pythagoras] from school, it's the same idea in a more general form.)
+If you remember [Pythagoras' theorem][pythagoras] from school, it's the same idea in a more general form.
+(There are other ways to measure [colour distance][colour_distance], but the distinction isn't important for this exercise.)

 ```python
 import math